“I told myself, ‘I’m going to give it 100 percent and I’m going to see where it takes me,’” Joseph said of his Year Up internship.

-At Year Up, Joseph specialized in Helpdesk/Desktop Support, where he learned key technical skills in areas like operating systems, computer networking support, customer service, and computer hardware.
+At Year Up, Joseph specialized in the Helpdesk/Desktop Support training pathway, where he learned key technical skills in areas like operating systems, computer networking support, customer service, and computer hardware.
 “I had great instructors,” Joseph said of the program’s Learning and Development phase.
 “It felt like a second home with a second parent, where you could ask them anything and they would help you with any goals you had.”

 The Learning and Development phase also helped Joseph build professional confidence by teaching interpersonal and business communication skills, such as how to introduce yourself and have a successful networking conversation.
 “I still use those today,” Joseph said.
 “Those soft skills and the instructors supporting me got me out of my shell.
 I had a safe space to express myself.”

 Joseph had a chance to build on his helpdesk support skills and computer expertise at his internship with Amazon.
 He found a supportive supervisor who wanted to promote his career interests, asking Joseph right away what he wanted to accomplish during the internship.
 Since Joseph had studied coding and cyber security during his time in college, his supervisor connected him with software developers on the Amazon Web Services team.
 There, in addition to his work and experience gained as an IT intern, Joseph learned about artificial intelligence and other web services.

 “I thought to myself, ‘This is exactly what I want to be doing,’” Joseph said.
 “I’m at this great company and I’m really doing it.”

 Joseph’s hard work and passion for the job paid off in July 2018: he was hired full-time at Amazon before his internship even ended.